 Tourists love Egypt, its pyramids, Karnak and the Red Sea.
-It’s a shame to stop there, it really deserves a great travel to explore it less superficially
+It’s a shame to visit Egypt in a hurry, this country really deserves a great trip to explore it less superficially and immerse yourself in its culture

 Egypt is a concentrate of culture, few countries have as much to offer as this desert land.
 This is undoubtedly the cause of this injustice, the whole world rushes there following the same circuits: Cairo-Louxor-Assouan-Red Sea.
 Yet Egypt is a land of predilection for adventure-loving travellers.
-You just have to leave the marked route and the pullman bus to fall madly in love with Egypt.
+You just have to leave the beaten track and the luxury tourist bus to fall madly in love with Egypt.

 مرحباً ، اسمي كريستين ، أنا فرنسي ، أنا سعيد جدًا بلقائك!
-Bonjour Egypte !
+Hi Egypt!

 Sabah el-kheir, aismi krisitin , ‘ana faransi , ‘ana saeid jdana bilqayik!